EnigmaCurry/d.rymcg.tech/traefik/README.md

 [https://localhost:8080/dashboard/](https://localhost:8080/dashboard/) in your
 web browser to access it.
 Enter the username/password you configured.

-## Certificate Resolver

-Traefik is configured for Let's Encrypt with the DNS-01 challenge type.
-All certificates are stored inside the `traefik_traefik` Docker volume.

-The only container that is configured with a certificate resolver is the [whoami](../whoami) container.
-As long as you keep the whoami container running, Traefik will continue to renew the wildcard certificate.
-All of the rest of the containers in this project will inherit this wildcard certificate even though they are not required to list a certificate resolver.

 ## Install the whoami container

-You must install the [whoami](../whoami) project and keep it running in order to maintain your TLS certificate renewal (once every 90 days), which is used by all other projects.

-The whoami container will demonstrate a valid TLS certificate, and an example of routing Traefik to web servers running in project containers.
+Consider installing the [whoami](../whoami) container, which will demonstrate a valid TLS certificate, and an example of routing Traefik to web servers running in project containers.

 ## OAuth2 authentication